david-Kamal/University-Management-System-Student/README.md

 - **Results:**
   - View grades/results for completed subjects
 - **Chat & Communication:**
-  - Real-time chat with friends and groups using Firebase
+  - Real-time chat with friends and groups using Firebase  (Included inside the Friendly App Repository)
 - **Session Management:**
   - Persistent login and session storage